 Databases and file systems are the integral part for storage technologies.
 Big Data requires that the databases and file systems powering the cluster to be high-throughput oriented.
-But, the throughput must also be scalable.
+But, the throughput, i. e., the percentage of the overall time spent on execution of the program, must also be scalable.
 Many Big Data technologies are designed for commodity hardware machines, trusting in the distributed computing design of the applications for performance.
 Therefore, the design of the application is targeted for a specific workload, with strong implications in the type of storage it provides.